Zalatoris, Fitzpatrick survive beast of Open to share lead

 AP Golf Writer

-BROOKLINE, Mass.
-(AP) — Will Zalatoris and Matt Fitzpatrick avoided the carnage and calamity that took down golf’s best Saturday at a U.S. Open that set the tone for a final day of survival.
+Saturday was a classic U.S. Open, all about survival, a highlight reel of golf carnage.

+Will Zalatoris and Matt Fitzpatrick kept the damage to a bare minimum, giving them another crack at a major championship that is 18 holes away and feels so much longer.

-Zalatoris, who lost in a three-hole playoff at the PGA Championship last month, made only one bogey — a staggering feat on a beast of a Brookline course — for a 3-under 67.
+Zalatoris, who lost in a playoff at the PGA Championship last month at Southern Hills, made only one bogey — a staggering feat on a beast of a Brookline course — for a 3-under 67.

 “Felt like I shot a 61,” Zalatoris said.
 “Whenever I made a mistake I was able to get away with it or pull off something miraculous.”

-Fitzpatrick, already a champion at The Country Club with his U.S. Amateur title in 2013, was equally steady and ran off three birdies over his last five holes for a 68.
-He will be in the final group of a major for the second straight time.
+Fitzpatrick played in the final group at the PGA Championship.
+Now the 27-year-old from England is on familiar turf at The Country Club, where he won the U.S. Amateur in 2013.
+He was equally steady and ran off three birdies over his last five holes for a 68.

-That’s what knocked defending champion Jon Rahm out of the lead on the final hole.
-The Spaniard thought he had seen it all — including a shot he played back-handed from the base of a tree on the eighth hole — when he took three swipes from sand in two bunkers.
+That’s what knocked defending U.S. Open champion Jon Rahm out of the lead on the final hole.
+The Spaniard thought he had seen it all — including a shot he played back-handed from the base of a tree on the eighth hole — until he took three swipes from sand in two bunkers.

 Rahm’s first shot from a fairway bunker hit the lip and nearly rolled into his footprint.
 His next shot found a plugged lie in a greenside bunker, and two putts later he had a 71 and went from one ahead to one behind.